dawar2151/bulk-sender/README.md

 # bulk-sender

-This projet send wallets in json file, and send bulk tokens to thoses addresses, it can also used to consult wallet's balance.
+This projet generate wallets in json file, and send bulk tokens to those addresses, it can also used to consult wallet's balance.

 ## configuration

 In order to skip MetaMask manual validation some parameters are required: